14 Acceptable Excuses to Miss Work (Even Last Minute or With Short Notice!)

 “Giving a legitimate excuse shows you acknowledge that the business needs you there and may suffer in your absence,” says Enggasser.
 “Showing you acknowledge and care about that is important.”

-But what, exactly, are legitimate reasons?
+But what, exactly, are legitimate excuses to get out of work?
 Let’s take a look at acceptable excuses for missing work (and some not-so-acceptable excuses)—as well as tips on how to effectively deliver those excuses:

 “When you’re not feeling well, it is important to recognise what is happening and step back to rest and recuperate,” says Reidy.
 “Powering through an illness and ignoring what your body needs will not be of benefit to anyone.”